Farama-Foundation/ViZDoom/scenarios/README.md

 same time.

 Map is a corridor with shooting monsters on both sides (6 monsters in total).
-A green vest is placed at the oposite end of the corridor.
+A green vest is placed at the opposite end of the corridor.
 Reward is proportional (negative or positive) to change of the distance between the player and the vest.
 If player ignores monsters on the sides and runs straight for the vest he will be killed somewhere